DevBoxerDevBoxer Docs

 Environment Setup

-Setup Scripts
+Setup and Provision Scripts

 Open as Markdown

-Setup scripts run every time a sandbox starts, not just on initial setup.
-Scripts have a 15-minute timeout.
-If your script takes longer than 15 minutes, the sandbox initialization will fail.
+Both scripts have a 30-minute timeout.
+If a script takes longer than 30 minutes, sandbox initialization will fail.

 The agent runs inside a Bash shell environment where the ~/.bashrc file is automatically sourced.